zfeldstein/ursula/doc/vagrant.md

 eth1
 ----

-Host Networking:  This is the primary network for the openstack hosts and services.
+Host Networking:  This is the primary network for the OpenStack hosts and services.

 eth2
 ----